Ischaemic Affairs of the Heart

 #3

-Was then referred to a leading oncologist at a major Sydney teaching hospital, who was exceptionally keen to see me because it allowed his research team to study the progression of the disease.
-Consequently I was measured and studied and photographed and prodded and probed and treated at irregular intervals for two years.
-An international mailing list was set up to update oncologists all over the world on the progress of my disease.
-Except there was one tiny problem: my illness wasn't progressing and indeed some of the red/purple skin lesions had actually cleared up on their own.
+Was then referred to a professor at a major Sydney teaching hospital, who was exceptionally keen to meet me because it allowed his research team to study the progression of the disease.
+Consequently I was measured and studied and photographed and prodded and probed and treated at irregular intervals for the next two years.
+A mailing–list was even set up to update oncologists all over the world regarding my progress.
+Except there was one tiny problem: my illness wasn't advancing and instead some of the red/purple skin lesions had actually cleared up.

 #4

-Once again the stars had aligned and a bullet was dodged.
+Once again a bullet had been dodged.
 With all the good fortune many told me I should buy a lottery ticket.
 I never buy these things but what the hell… I bought two.

 Of course I didn't win.
 But then again, you can only stretch your luck so far.